 Apricot Chicken is the perfect summertime recipe, when the backyard apricot tree is full and your stomach is empty.
 A sweet and sticky chicken recipe from yesteryear.
 Of course with a few updates.
 The original retro recipe has too many processed ingredients, and no fresh apricots!
 That’s of no use during apricot season!
+Plus it’s much healthier made from scratch!

 What is Apricot Chicken?